 For your own protection, you should not bring items of value to the facility and we request that you send any personal property home that you may have with you.
-The facility does not accept responsibility for patient property or valuables.
+Dimensions Healthcare System nor any of its facilities will accept responsibility for patient property or valuables.